ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

 Let's make a scatter plot to determine if bill length is correlated with bill depth.
+The scatter plot shows that bill length is not necessarily correlated with bill depth, and different species show different associations between the two.
+The Adelie penguins showed significantly higher bill depth than the Gentoo species, but the Gentoo species showed significantly higher bill length than the Adelie penguins.
+The Chinstrap penguins show relatively high bill lengths and bill depths, but this is a difficult comparison to make because there are only 2 Chinstrap penguins, compared to the much larger populations of Gentoo and Adelie penguins in this dataset.

 ::: {.cell}